Changed Relation Between Radio Flux F10,7 And Some Solar Activity Indices During Cycles 21 - 23

-{\bf Abstract} A stable cyclicity of correlation coefficients $K_{corr}$ for some solar activity indices versus $F_{10,7}$ was found after monthly averages values analysis.
-These indices are: Wolf numbers, 10,7 cm radio flux $F_{10,7}$, 0,1-0,8 nm background, the total solar irradiance, Mg II UV-index (280 nm core to wing ratio) and counts of flares.
-The correlation coefficients of the linear regression of these solar activity indices versus $F_{10,7}$ were analyzed for every year in solar cycles 21 - 23.
-We found out that the values of yearly determined correlation coefficients $K_{corr}$ for solar activity indices versus $F_{10,7}$ show the cyclic variations with stable period closed to half length of 11-year cycle (5,5 years approximately).
+{\bf Abstract.} A stable cyclicity of correlation coefficients $K_{corr}$ for some solar activity indices versus 10,7 cm radio flux $F_{10,7}$ was found.
+We have analyzed the monthly averages values of the popular solar indices.
+These indices are: Wolf numbers, $F_{10,7}$, 0,1-0,8 nm background, the total solar irradiance, Mg II UV-index (280 nm core-to-wing ratio) and counts of flares.
+The correlation coefficients of the linear regression of these solar indices versus $F_{10,7}$ were analyzed for every year in solar cycles 21, 22 and during the unusual cycle 23.
+We found out that the correlation coefficients $K_{corr}$ for solar activity indices versus $F_{10,7}$ (which we determined for each year) show the cyclic variations with stable period equal to half length of 11-yr cycle (5,5 years approximately).